Application by a disability service provider or resident

 If you are a disability service provider or a resident of a community residential unit run by a disability service provider, you can apply to VCAT to:

-- hear disputes under sections 70 and 72 of the Residential Tenancies Act 1997 about residential charges paid by a resident in a community residential unit run by a disability service provider
+- hear disputes under sections 70 and 72 of the Disability Act 2006 about residential charges paid by a resident in a community residential unit run by a disability service provider

-- review notices under sections 82, 84 and 85 of the Residential Tenancies Act 1997 and section 76 of the Disability Act 2006 to vacate given to residents of community residential units by service providers
+- review notices under sections 82, 84 and 85 of the Disability Act 2006 and section 76 of the Disability Act 2006 to vacate given to residents of community residential units by service providers

-- hear disputes under section 74(1) of the Residential Tenancies Act 1997 about notices of temporary relocation
+- hear disputes under section 74(1) of the Disability Act 2006 about notices of temporary relocation

-- make orders for possession under sections 82 and 84 of the Residential Tenancies Act 1997 (requiring residents to vacate a community residential unit) and other orders dealing with non-payment of rent and other problems.
+- make orders for possession under sections 82 and 84 of the Disability Act 2006 (requiring residents to vacate a community residential unit) and other orders dealing with non-payment of rent and other problems.

 Do I need a lawyer or professional representative?